 There will be two spoken examinations in this class.
-One will take place following the introductory chapters (Einführung A & B) and the second will take place at the end of the term.
+One will take place midterm and the second will take place at the end of the term.
 These will cover the material that was covered prior to the exam.
 You will receive more detailed information and guidelines for each as the semester progresses.
 The exams are required, scores will not be dropped, and there will be no make-up exam unless you have written permission from me.
 If you miss the exam without prior consultation with me, you will receive zero points for it.